jay-oswald/ha-wican/README.md

 # Integration Status
 It is very much in an Alpha stage at the moment, and under constant changes, hoping to get it in a Beta state soon where we could recommend starting to use it.

+# Offline, Restore, and Freshness
+- Snapshot caching: The integration stores a minimal snapshot of the last-known data (device status and PIDs).
+On restart while the device is offline, entities are created from this snapshot so your dashboard does not go empty.
+- Stale indicator: Entities include extra attributes to indicate freshness:
+  - `wican_data_stale`: true when values are coming from cache/memory while the device is offline.
+  - `last_successful_update`: ISO8601 timestamp of the last successful update, or null if none yet.
+- Availability: Entities remain available while stale; use the `wican_data_stale` attribute to drive UI/display.
+- First install while offline: On a brand‑new install with no snapshot yet and the device unreachable, setup defers with a retry (it won’t crash Home Assistant).
+Once the device is reachable or a snapshot exists, setup proceeds.

+# Network Robustness
+- All HTTP calls use bounded timeouts (default ~5s) with robust exception handling.
+Temporary network errors won’t crash the integration; they trigger the stale/snapshot fallback instead.

 # Installation

 ## Manual Installation